-Providing Toxicological Assessments of Consumer and Commercial Products
+Providing Safety and Regulatory Assessments of Consumer and Commercial Products

-Our Mission: To perform and advance the toxicological evaluation for the safety, regulatory compliance, and proper labeling of consumer products
+Our Mission at Duke Toxicology is to perform and advance the toxicological and regulatory evaluation for the safety, regulatory compliance, and proper labeling of consumer products.

 woman looking at acrylic paint in a store

-The Duke Toxicology Program evaluates consumer products for, first and foremost, safety, regulatory compliance, and proper labeling if applicable.
+The Duke Toxicology Program evaluates consumer products for, first and foremost, safety, regulatory compliance, and proper chemical hazard labeling (if applicable).
 Such evaluations are necessary to comply with federal and state laws concerning consumer product labeling and worker hazard communication.
-The program maintains a comprehensive database of thousands of chemicals used for risk assessments evaluations of different types of consumer products, allowing the program to conduct cost effective evaluations of complex supply chains.
+Our program maintains a comprehensive database of thousands of chemicals, allowing the program to conduct risk evaluations across complex and international supply chains.

-The Duke Toxicology Program is the primary toxicology service provider for the Art and Creative Materials Institute (www.acmiart.org) and currently serves hundreds of companies -- domestic and international -- which import or produce over 80 percent of children’s and fine art materials sold in the United States.
+The Duke Toxicology Program is the primary toxicology service provider for the Art and Creative Materials Institute (www.acmiart.org) and currently serves hundreds of companies -- domestic and international -- which import or produce children’s and fine art materials sold in the United States.

 The Duke Toxicology Program has evaluated over 40,000 commercial and consumer products for hazard labeling requirements under state, federal, and international laws.

-Services offered by the Duke Toxicology Program include evaluations against the following regulations:
+Services offered by the Duke Toxicology Program include the following evaluations:

 • The U.S Federal Hazardous Substances Act (FHSA)

-• U.S State Regulations including CA Prop 65
+• U.S State Chemicals of Concern including California Prop 65

 • The Canadian Consumer Product Safety Act Regulations